 Spacing and Pollination

 Check the pollination requirements for each variety to determine if you need a pollinator.
 Many fruit and nut trees must be planted with a pollinator in order to produce mast.
-Dunstan Chestnuts require at LEAST two trees planted together for pollination; however, each additional tree will increase pollination for better mast production.
+Plant a minimum of 2 Dunstans, we recommend 3 or more for best pollination and mast production.
+Ideal spacing for nut production is between 30-40′ apart.
 Kaki persimmons are self pollinating which means that they don’t need a pollinator.
 American persimmon DOES require a pollinator to produce fruit.

 PLEASE REFERENCE INDIVIDUAL PRODUCTS FOR POLLINATION REQUIREMENTS.